-The jewelry work that holds the center stone can really help you show or hide the color of the center stone.
+The jewelry work that holds the center stone can certainly help you show or hide the color of the center stone.

-You can knock off two grades from the illusion of an L color diamond is you bezel-set it correctly.
+You can knock off two grades from the illusion of an L color diamond if you bezel set it correctly.

 3. Diamond Treatment

 Diamond treatment is a really bad idea.
 We’re bringing up the idea here just to caution you not to do it if you’re tempted.
-Any form of diamond treatment dramatically reduces the value of the stone, and if it not done properly could also risk the integrity of the stone.
+Any form of diamond treatment dramatically reduces the stone’s value, and if it is not done properly, it could also risk the stone’s integrity.

-If you don’t like the color of the stone and you’re considering to give it treatment, we recommend selling it and buying a less-yellow stone instead.
+If you don’t like the color of the stone and you’re considering giving it treatment, then we recommend selling it and buying a less-yellow stone instead.

 4. The Halo Illusion